Battle of Port Louis: Chase off Port Louis

-Lhermitte had little subsequent success, and Preneuse returned to Port Louis in early December 1799.
+L'Hermite had little subsequent success, and Preneuse returned to Port Louis in early December 1799.
 The entrance to the port was blockaded by the 74-gun ship of the line HMS Tremendous under Captain John Osborn and the 50-gun HMS Adamant under Captain William Hotham.
 These ships had been sent specifically to intercept Preneuse, arriving at Port Louis on 7 December and successfully intercepting the merchant French vessels Benjamin and Bienfait and the Spanish Nuestra Señora del Carmen.
-Four days later they sighted the approaching frigate and chased it northeast, Adamant pressing so close that Lhermitte could not escape and was forced to drive the frigate on shore at the mouth of the Tombeau River within range of a large shore battery.
+Four days later they sighted the approaching frigate and chased it northeast, Adamant pressing so close that l'Hermite could not escape and was forced to drive the frigate on shore at the mouth of the Tombeau River within range of a large shore battery.

-At 15:00 Lhermitte ordered the masts on Preneuse to be cut away and the frigate and battery then opened fire on Adamant, which was carefully sailing through the coastal shoals in an effort to engage the beached French ship.
+At 15:00, l'Hermite ordered the masts on Preneuse to be cut away and the frigate and battery then opened fire on Adamant, which was carefully sailing through the coastal shoals in an effort to engage the beached French ship.
 For more than two hours Hotham's ship worked its way inshore until at 17:30 it was well positioned to open fire, unleashing its broadside on the wrecked Preneuse.
-By 17:45 it was clear that further resistance was futile and Lhermitte struck his colours.
+By 17:45 it was clear that further resistance was futile and l'Hermite struck his colours.
 Preneuse had surrendered, but was likely damaged beyond repair.

 Hotham and Osborn discussed the situation and determined to destroy the wreck to deny it to the French.
 To this end, three cutters were gathered and a boarding party under Lieutenant Edward Grey sent in to attack Preneuse at 20:00.
 This party came under fire from the batteries but was able to successfully access the battered French frigate at 21:00, finding that only the officers and a handful of sailors remained, the others having been given the opportunity to escape to the shore in boats rather than become prisoners of war.
-Among the captives was Lhermitte, who was permitted to bring his personal baggage with him before he was brought to the British squadron as a prisoner.
+Among the captives was l'Hermite, who was permitted to bring his personal baggage with him before he was brought to the British squadron as a prisoner.
 Grey then set the wrecked ship alight before returning to Adamant, having executed his orders without losing a single man.